New Business Venture Competition

-- The Competition is open to all postsecondary students at Northern Michigan University, irrespective of their major or program of study, who are enrolled in the 2013-14 academic year.
+- The Competition is open to all postsecondary students at Northern Michigan University, irrespective of their major or program of study, who are enrolled in the 2014-2015 full academic year.
 Note: Prior NMU New Business Venture Competition award winners are not eligible to enter the same business plan or a spin-off of that plan.
 Also, the proposed business must be wholly owned by eligible students during the duration of the competition.

 - Students can participate as individuals or as part of a team (up to five members).
 Cross-disciplinary teams are encouraged.

 - Contestants, whether individuals or teams, can have advisors and coaches who can be faculty members, business executives, and even entrepreneurs.
 While this is encouraged, it is not required.
 However, it is students who must present their original work and participate in the trade fair presentation, in the elevator pitch competition, and in the business plan presentation.

 - An individual or team can submit only one entry.
 An individual cannot be a member of more than one team.